triton-inference-server/server/docs/model_configuration.rst

 Dynamic Batcher
 ^^^^^^^^^^^^^^^

-Dynamic batching is a feature of the inference server that allows inference requests to be combined by the server, so that a batch is created dynamically, resulting in the same increased throughput seen for batched inference requests.
+Dynamic batching is a feature of Triton that allows inference requests to be combined by the server, so that a batch is created dynamically, resulting in increased throughput.
 The dynamic batcher should be used for :ref:`stateless <section-models-and-schedulers>` models.
 The dynamically created batches are distributed to all :ref:`instances
 <section-instance-groups>` configured for the model.